LDevs-Team/DiSHLoader/README.md

 ## The new way of installing and loading DiSH

 ## Installation
-For now, precompiled builds are not available in alpha stage.
+For now, precompiled releases are not available in alpha stage, but you can use releases from [actions](actions)

 ### Building
 You'll need Visual Studio 2022 with the **.NET desktop development** workflow and git.